Maitland railway station: Description

 The station complex includes two brick station buildings, the platform 1 building completed in 1880 of type 5 first-class design, and the platform 2/3 building completed in 1914 of type 11 initial island/side building design.
 The signal box is of elevated timber on a steel frame and was completed in 1956, and the booking office, on the street facing Railway Parade, was completed in 1948.
 There is also a pedestrian overbridge connecting the road to the platforms.
+Maitland is also the busiest station on the Hunter Line (excluding Hamilton and Newcastle Interchange) because of the link with the XPT, and the 40 000 residents who call Maitland home.

 Heritage listing

 The Maitland station group is of high significance both as a complete unit, and for its individual elements.
 The various buildings date from the earliest surviving on the north line through to the 1950s forming a harmonious group with an important civic contribution particularly from the booking office and first class station building.
 The site is of additional interest with the relationship of the first class building to the alignment of platform 1 and the extended awning down to the realigned and lowered line which is unique in the railway system.
 The main station building is of high significance and is a very important building in Maitland and in the State particularly with its adaptive awning structure.
 The other buildings at the station including the signal box are significant and indicate the importance of the location as a commercial centre and junction station, particularly with the adjacent Maitland colliery system which linked with the main line nearby to the west.
 The number of platforms also indicate the importance of the site for changing trains and as a centre of commerce and the furthest link of the Newcastle commuter rail system.